Improving the life of seniors II

 A key innovation of the program is the inclusion of the students of the interdisciplinary Master's Program "Physiology of Aging and Geriatric Syndromes" of the Medical School, who participated in all aspects of the program through the Service-Learning methodology, aiming at transforming academic knowledge to the benefit of Society.
 "Improving the lives of the elderly II" was distinguished in an EKPA competition for Service-Learning programs and was awarded in June 2024 in Bucharest by the European Forum for Service-Learning.

-The program was funded by the John S. Latsis Public Benefit Foundation and continues with funding from the TIMA-Charitable Foundation.
+The program was funded TIMA-Charitable Foundation.
+Part of the program at its beginning was funded by the John S. Latsis Public Benefit Foundation.

 The program benefited more than 60 seniors, through their participation in a total of 95 online meetings with the pupils over 2 years, in addition to the 13 seniors who completed the Geriatric Assessment.
 The meetings offered them new stimuli, prompts to practice skills, company and opportunities to socialize.
 At the same time, our volunteer pupils evaluated their satisfaction from their involvement in the meetings with seniors at 4.6/5, stating that through their participation they gained new knowledge about the elderly and increased their awareness towards fellow human beings and their needs (100%).